 Approved: January 18, 1999

-When the necessity for an account has ceased to exist, the balance may be transferred to another account or fund by resolution of the board.
+When the necessity for a fund has ceased to exist, the balance may be transferred to another fund or account by board resolution.
 School district monies received without a designated purpose may be transferred in this manner.
-School district monies received for a specific purpose or upon vote of the people may only be transferred by board resolution when the purpose for which the monies were received has been completed.
+School district monies received for a specific purpose or upon vote of the people may only be transferred, by board resolution when the purpose for which the monies were received has been completed.
 Voter approval is required to transfer monies to the general fund from the capital projects fund and debt service fund.

-It is the responsibility of the board secretary to make recommendations to the board regarding transfers and loans and to provide the documentation justifying the transfer or loan.
+It is the responsibility of the board secretary to make recommendations to the board regarding transfers and to provide the documentation justifying the transfer.

 Approved: January 18, 1999